Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 2. Storage account
 	- A new storage account will be linked to the migration tool function app and will be used to store and monitor the export-import data.
 The table storage inside this new storage account will capture and store the details for each export-import round.
 This new storage account will be different from the storage account that you designated for export-import storage location.
 3. Shared Dashboard
-	- The dasboard captures and visualizes the details for each export-import of data.
+	- The dashboard captures and visualizes the details for each export-import of data.

 4. Application Insights
 	- This will capture the logs of the migration tool function app.